square/square-ruby-sdk/doc/api/catalog.md

 # Search Catalog Objects

-Searches for [CatalogObject](/doc/models/catalog-object.md) of any type by matching supported search attribute values, excluding custom attribute values on items or item variations, against one or more of the specified query expressions.
+Searches for [CatalogObject](/doc/models/catalog-object.md) of any type by matching supported search attribute values, excluding custom attribute values on items or item variations, against one or more of the specified query filters.

 This (`SearchCatalogObjects`) endpoint differs from the [SearchCatalogItems](/doc/api/catalog.md#search-catalog-items) endpoint in the following aspects: